IEatTablesWeekly/Modifiers/README.md

 ---

-## Developer Guide
+## 🔧 Developer Guide

 Want to create your own modifiers or expand the system?

-Check out the [Developer Wiki](#) (Coming Soon) to learn how to:
+- Check out the developer_guide.txt file!
-- Add custom buffs/debuffs
-- Adjust modifier rarity chances
-- Hook into the system with other add-ons

 ---